-Have you ever opened up a box of golf balls and wondered why each one has a different number printed on it?
+Have you ever opened up a box of golf balls and wondered why each has a different number printed on it?
 You probably see 1 2 3 4 on your balls; many people don’t know what they mean.

-Let’s take a closer look at the numbers and why they are there and what the numbers on golf balls actually mean.
+Let’s take a closer look at the numbers, why they are there, and what the numbers on golf balls actually mean.

-The single-digit number that you find below the brand name smack in the middle of the golf ball is usually only there for identification purposes.
+The single-digit number on a golf ball is below the brand name smack in the middle of the golf ball is usually only there for identification purposes.
 This number will range from 0-9, but the most common numbers printed are 1-4.

 The only real purpose of the number is to make it easier to differentiate your ball from your playing partners.
-This helps to ensure you each play the correct ball and avoid any penalties.
+This helps ensure you each play the correct ball and avoid penalties.

-You may find that you are playing in a four-ball and you and two of your playing partners are playing with the same brand of golf ball.
+You may find that you are playing in a four-ball, and you and two of your playing partners are playing with the same golf ball brand.
 The printed numbers will help tell them apart throughout the round.

-If you only have the same number balls, there is always the option of adding your initials or some other individually identifying mark with a permanent marker pen.
+If you only have the same number of balls, you can add your initials or other individually identifying mark with a permanent marker pen.
 Most golfers will do this anyway.

-In a box of 12 golf balls, they will usually be divided into four sleeves, each sleeve containing three balls.
+A box of 12 golf balls will usually be divided into four sleeves, each with three balls.
 Those three balls will then all have the same number printed on them.
-So, one sleeve will have three balls with the number ‘1’ on them, another sleeve of three balls with the number ‘2’ and so on.
+So, one sleeve will have three balls with the number ‘1’ on them, another with three balls with the number ‘2’, and so on.

 There are a few reasons why a golf ball may have a two-digit number printed on it.

-Firstly, it may be for the same reason as mentioned above regarding the single-digit numbers.
+Firstly, it may be for the same reason mentioned above regarding the single-digit numbers.
 I know Taylormade and Titleist use double-digit numbers for identification purposes on some models of their balls.
-They use the numbers 00 right through too 99.
+They use the numbers 00 right through to 99.
 It’s something a little different.

 Secondly, a double-digit number may be used to indicate the compression rate of the golf ball.
 This is something that very few manufacturers do today but it was popular in the 1990s.

-Very few golf balls today have these numbers printed on them, but if you are playing an older refurbished ball you may still see the compression rating on it.
+Very few golf balls today have these numbers printed on them, but if you are playing an older refurbished ball, you may still see its compression rating.

-You may notice a triple-digit number printed on your ball and that number can range anywhere from 300-500.
+You may notice a triple-digit number printed on your ball, ranging from 300 to 500.
 This number will usually represent how many dimples are on the golf ball.

 If you want to know how and why dimples affect a golf ball, check this video out from Titleist.